Air Changes per Hour in ISO Class 8 Cleanroom

 Key Point:

-For ISO Class 8 cleanrooms, maintaining a typical ACH range from 20 to 30 is essential to ensure that particulate levels do not exceed acceptable limits.
+For iso class 8 cleanrooms, maintaining a typical ACH range from 20 to 30 is essential to ensure that particulate levels do not exceed acceptable limits.

 This careful management of air changes helps maintain compliance with ISO standards and supports high-quality production processes.